Ancient Chinese Clothing Timeline – Hanfu Development

 Features: in Qing Dynasty, forced to shave hair and change clothes was implemented, the long-preserved clothes, Chang, crown were abolished, which was a big change in the history of ancient Chinese dress.

-The most important feature of the costumes of officials is the “top wearing flower plume”, Manchu women in Manchu clothes.
+The most important feature of the costumes of officials is the “top wearing plume”, Manchu women in Manchu clothes.

 Ancient Chinese Clothing Timeline - Hanfu Development-9